-- 6.4-8 Each recommendation concerning the reappointment of a Medical Staff member and the clinical privileges to be granted upon reappointment shall be based upon the factors specified in Sections 5.1 and 6.5. - 6.4-9 Expedited Renewal of Membership & Privileges - a.
+- 6.4-8 Each recommendation concerning the reappointment of a Medical Staff member and the Clinical Privileges to be granted upon reappointment shall be based upon the factors specified in Sections 5.1 and 6.5. - 6.4-9 Expedited Renewal of Membership & Privileges - a.
 A MEC's recommendation to the Governing Body under section 6.4-7(a) of this Article shall be forwarded to the MEC of the Governing Body for review and decision on the recommendation at its next regularly scheduled monthly meeting.
 If such subcommittee does not meet before the next meeting of the Governing Body as a whole, the MEC's recommendation shall instead be forwarded to the Governing Body.
-The MEC shall certify that the recommendation concerning the appointment of the Medical Staff member, and the clinical privileges to be granted upon appointment are based upon the factors specified in Sections 5.1 and 6.5. - b.
-The MEC recommendation shall be forwarded to the Governing Body, and in no event shall be forwarded to the MEC of the Governing Body, if any of the following are found: - i.
-The applicant has submitted an incomplete application; - ii.
-The MEC has made an adverse recommendation regarding membership or privileges as described in section 6.3-5(c)(2); - iii.
-There is a current challenge or a previously successful challenge by a state or federal agency to the applicant's licensure or DEA registration; - iv.
-The applicant has received an involuntary termination of medical staff membership at another organization;
+The MEC shall certify that the recommendation concerning the appointment of the Medical Staff member, and the Clinical Privileges to be granted upon appointment are based upon the factors specified in Sections 5.1 and 6.5. - b.
+The MEC recommendation shall be forwarded to the Governing Body, and in no event shall be forwarded to the MEC of the Governing Body, if any of the following are found: - 1.
+The applicant has submitted an incomplete application; - 2.
+The MEC has made an adverse recommendation regarding Membership or privileges as described in section 6.3-5(c)(2); - 3.
+There is a current challenge or a previously successful challenge by a state or federal agency to the applicant's licensure or DEA registration; - 4.
+The applicant has received an involuntary termination of medical Staff Membership at another organization; - 5.
+The applicant has received involuntary limitation, reduction, denial, or loss of Clinical Privileges; or

-- v.
-The applicant has received involuntary limitation, reduction, denial, or loss of clinical privileges; or - vi.
-There has been either an unusual pattern of, or an excessive number of, professional liability actions resulting in a final judgment(s) against the applicant. - 6.4-10 A Staff member may, either in connection with reappointment or any other time, request modification of the member's Staff category, department assignment, or clinical privileges by submitting a written application to the Medical Staff Office Credentials Coordinator, on the prescribed form, or via an email or written request.
+- 6. There has been either an unusual pattern of, or an excessive number of, professional liability actions resulting in a final judgment(s) against the applicant. - 6.4-10 A Staff Member may, either in connection with reappointment or any other time, request modification of the Member's Staff category, department assignment, or Clinical Privileges by submitting a written application to the Medical Staff Office Credentials Coordinator, on the prescribed form, or via an email or written request.
 Such application shall be processed in substantially the same manner as provided in this Section.